 Magnolia bark is a longstanding herbal remedy for anxiety and stress complaints in Asian countries, which is also thought to contain some sleep-inducing properties to boot.

-The bark can come in tea bag variety, or in tinctures which can be added to other teas for an added nocturnal kick.
+The bark can come in tea bag variety, which is easiest.
+It’s also available in tinctures which can be added to other teas for an added nocturnal kick.